-The 60 30 10 rule budget is the newest, most innovative substitute to the 80 20 rule.
-Over the years, we’ve seen that budgeting is the most helpful and resourceful tool a person can have when dealing with personal finance.
+The 60 30 10 rule budget is the newest, most innovative substitute for the 80/20 rule.
+Over the years, we’ve seen that budgeting is the most helpful and resourceful tool a person can have when dealing with personal finances.
 But with so many budgeting methods out there, it can be hard to know where to start.
 There are so many methods that people are left confused about what budget rule to follow.

 We’re here to explain the 60 30 10 rule budget, how to get started, and help you figure out if this budgeting method is a realistic one for you.